 The Company is subject to various federal, state and local environmental laws and regulations concerning, among other matters, solid waste disposal, wastewater effluent and air emissions.
 Although the costs of compliance have not been significant due to the nature of the materials and processes used in manufacturing operations, such laws also make generators of hazardous wastes and their legal successors financially responsible for the cleanup of sites contaminated by those wastes.
 The Company has been named a potentially responsible party at several environmentally contaminated sites, both owned and not owned by the Company.
 These regulatory actions and a small number of private party lawsuits are believed to represent the Company's largest potential environmental liabilities.
 Accordingly, the Company has accrued \$15.3 million (including \$11.7 million associated with U.S. Mills) at December 31, 2006, compared with \$16.8 million at December 31, 2005 (including \$12.5 million associated with U.S. Mills), with respect to these sites.
-See Note 13 to the Consolidated Financial Statements for more information on environmental matters.
+See "Other Special Charges, Income Items and Contingencies" above, Item 3 - Legal Proceedings, and Note 13 to the Consolidated Financial Statements for more information on environmental matters.